gilday/how-to-java-instrumentation/README.markdown

 ## TODO

-* Refactor dependency wiring code to use Dagger.
-Note: Dagger 2 targets Java 7, but Dagger 1 is compatible with Java 6.
-Since Dagger 2 is mostly a code generation tool and has very few classes that are included at runtime, it might be possible to create a Java 6 compatible Dagger runtime
 * Investigate JMX limitations that prevent the container's JMX port from being a different port than the host port to which it is bound (this limitation prevents the containerized tests from running in parallel)